CCasusensa/barbershop/README.md

 More languages that are from native language speakers And all bugs that free version have are solved contact us on discord to buy it

-Join discord to buy or pm the owners
+Join discord to buy or pm the owners.

 https://discord.gg/S22GN36